mushchlo/dmenu-iwd-gui/README.md

-\* : not actually suckless, as it isn't written in C, but whatever, its a philosophy, not a set of laws.w
+\* : not actually suckless, as it isn't written in C, but whatever, its a philosophy, not a set of laws.